ISO 10303-22: Open-source implementations of SDAI

 The NIST STEP Class Library is a public domain implementation of ISO 10303-21(ASCII data exchange files), -22(SDAI), -23 (C++ SDAI binding) using ISO 10303-11:1994.
 The development of the NIST STEP Class Library has been stopped in the late 1990s.
-SCL has been improved by the BRL-CAD developers and on github under the BSD license.
-SCL also has an experimental Python binding.
+STEPcode (formerly STEP Class Library) has been improved by the BRL-CAD developers on github under the BSD license.
+STEPcode also has an experimental Python binding.

-JSDAI is a complete implementation of ISO 10303-22 and ISO 10303-27 under the Open Source license AGPL.
+JSDAI is a complete implementation of ISO 10303-22(SDAI) and ISO 10303-27(Java SDAI binding) under the Open Source license AGPL.